-About 5 miles east of Hanoi’s Old Quarter is the perfect place to sample a local delicacy – snake.
+About five miles east of Hanoi’s Old Quarter is the perfect place to sample a local delicacy – snake.
 The Vietnamese locals that live in Le Mat snake village have been hunting and catching snakes for generations.
-If you meet one of them who has been at it for a long time they will have stories of being bitten or they may even be missing a finger or two.
+If you meet one of them who has been at it for a long time, they will have stories of being bitten or they may even be missing a finger or two.

 The town is now filled with snake restaurants catering to both Vietnamese locals and foreigners.
 It is a popular place for tourists to go and dare each other to take shots of rice wine mixed with snake blood.
 But it’s also a popular place for Vietnamese people to go as they believe that snake is the ultimate aphrodisiac and should be eaten by men to increase their strength and virility.
-So if they want to make some babies, dining on snake is a good way to get started.
+So if they want to make some babies, dining on snakes is a good way to get started.

-Read on to learn all about what to expect when you go to Le Mat to try the famous local cuisine!
+Read on to learn all about what to expect when you go to Le Mat to eat a snake in Hanoi – a famous local cuisine!

 How to Order Snake in Vietnam